 I Have No Remorse

-As I read over this article, I can see how my own perception about the value of this card has changed in the course of a year.
-Where I felt the benefits were well worth the cost just a year ago, I now argued that those same benefits were no longer useful.
-Paying for benefits you MIGHT use sounds good but it’s not as appealing when you eventually realize you’re paying for them and aren’t ever using them.
+As I read over this article, I can see how my own perception of the value of this card changed over time.
+In retrospect, I am happy with the decision I made.
+Where before I felt the benefits were well worth the cost, I now argue that those same benefits are no longer useful.
+Paying for benefits you MIGHT use sounds good but it’s not as appealing when you eventually realize you’re paying for them and aren’t even using them.

 I’m not telling you to shred your Amex Platinum card (and please don’t try if you have one of the new metal Platinum cards).
 I’m just showing how I reconsidered the value I was getting from the card.
 I could see how the card would pay for itself if I lived where there’s a Centurion Club or if I took UBER rides regularly.
 I don’t and I don’t so it’s hard for me to justify paying the $550 annual fee of this card anymore.